hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
-metaTitle: "Course Introduction | GraphQL Unity Tutorial"
+metaTitle: "Course Introduction | GraphQL Unity Hasura Tutorial"
-metaDescription: "A great tutorial showing how to integrate multiplayer features in Unity games using Hasura"
+metaDescription: "A tutorial showing how to integrate multiplayer features in Unity games using Hasura GraphQL"
 ---

 This course is a great tutorial that carefully tailors Hasura to implement multiplayer features in Unity.